 - Best suited to outdoor sports

-If you find the sports tracking of this smartwatch appealing but want a more stylish option with higher-end look and feel, the Garmin Fenix range could be a better option.
+If you find the sports tracking of this smartwatch appealing but want a more stylish option with a higher-end look and feel, the Garmin Fenix range could be a better option.
 It offers many of the same features as the Instinct but looks more appealing.

-On the other hand, if you’re looking for wider range of features, such as the ability to make contactless payments, receive your notifications on the go or play your music as you jog, there are better alternatives.
+On the other hand, if you’re looking for a wider range of features, such as the ability to make contactless payments, receive your notifications on the go or play your music as you jog, there are better alternatives.
 The Samsung Galaxy Watch is a good choice for Android smartphone users, while it’s hard to beat the Apple Watch Series 4 if you’re an iPhone user who wants maximum functionality on the move.
 However, both of these come with higher price tags.